Mrudul-Jambhulkar/Dadda-Multiplier/README.md

 This repository contains the Verilog implementation of a Dadda tree multiplier, completed as part of the EE705 course at IIT Bombay.
 The Dadda multiplier is designed for efficient multiplication by reducing partial products and intermediate adders.

-## 📁 Repository Structure

-- `dadda.v`: Verilog code for the Dadda multiplier.
-- `testbench.v`: Testbench file to simulate and verify the multiplier.
-- `EE705_Assignment_Report.pdf`: Detailed assignment report describing the design, implementation, and verification process.

 ## 🔧 Features

 - 16-bit Dadda multiplier implementation.